Defense, offense or a mix of both? Who the Kraken might pick in the NHL entry draft

 Then, there’s the pandemic-fueled cancellation of the Ontario Hockey League (OHL) schedule, forcing forward Brandt Clark, 18, to play overseas with a Slovakian pro team.
 Clark played well in limited action there against more physically developed adult players, but gauging that compared to the busier OHL schedule has increased debate about where in the top 10 he belongs.

 “The lack of playing time was the same for everyone,’’ Kron said.
 “It’s not ideal.
 Ideally, you would like to see more.
 But it is what it is.
 We have what we have.
-We utilized our video quite a bit and I think we got enough information to make a good decision and we feel good about it.
+We utilized our video quite a bit and I think we got enough information to make a good decision, and we feel good about it.

 “Once we knew where we were going to be picking, that really kind of accelerated our approach to things and solidified who we were going to be taking.’’